NATIONAL DEFENSE EXEMPTION (NDE)

-A: When deployed and transmitting, SURTASS LFA sonar will add to the ambient noise levels of the ocean, but the benefit to national security that SURTASS LFA sonar provides far outweighs the infinitesimal and intermittent addition of oceanic sound from the system’s operation.
+A: When deployed and transmitting, SURTASS LFA sonar would add to the ambient noise levels of the ocean, but the benefit to national security that SURTASS LFA sonar provides far outweighs the intermittent addition of sound to the ambient noise environment.

-A: As analyzed in the EIS, the only technology (acoustic or non-acoustic) capable of providing reliable, long-range detection of today’s quieter, harder-to-find submarines is low frequency active sonar.
-The Navy is developing new passive sonar technology, such as Advanced Deployable System (ADS) and Twin Line SURTASS; but even with these upgrades, passive sonar systems will not be sufficient to meet the needed long-range detection requirements that only LFA can provide.
+A: As analyzed in the 2001 EIS, the only technology (acoustic or non-acoustic) capable of providing reliable, long-range detection of today’s quieter, harder-to-find submarines is low frequency active sonar.
+The Navy has developed other passive sonar technologies, such as Advanced Deployable System (ADS) and Twin Line SURTASS, but even with these upgrades, passive sonar systems are not sufficient to meet the needed long-range detection that only LFA sonar can provide.

 A: The concept that resonance will increase stress on tissue to the point of damage is in reality two separate concepts: resonance and tissue damage.
 Cudahy and Ellison (2002) (Click HERE to read the paper) state that resonance does not equal damage and damage is not always linked to resonance.
 So the issue is not resonance in air/gas cavities, but tissue damage, whether it is caused by resonance or by other means.
 The potential for in vivo tissue damage to marine mammals from exposure to underwater LF sound will not occur at a level less than 180 to 190 dB (Cudahy and Ellison, 2002).
 This includes: (1) Transluminal (hydraulic) damage to tissues at intensities on the order of 190 dB or greater; (2) Vascular damage thresholds from cavitation at intensities in the 240-dB regime; (3) Tissue shear damage at intensities on the order of 190 dB or greater; and (4) Tissue damage in air-filled spaces at intensities above 180 dB.